 Starting in 2014 in Lancaster at the Friends Meeting House Hugh, Dean and Ben have gathered papers, producers, partners, dots, songs, inspiration, choirs, lead-singers, musicians, speakers, amps, sound engineers, audiences, decor, printers, designers, tea bags, rehearsal rooms, emails and social media posts, press releases, ticket links, ticket fees, reviews, photos, recordings, satellite events, spare bedrooms, travel expenses, too much service station food to make always individual versions of Sufjan Stevens’ Songs for Christmas happen.

-Since then they have visited Lancaster Priory, Torquay’s Spanish Barn with a blanket, St Michael’s C of E Primary Academy in Exeter and The Assembly Roxy in Edinburgh.
+Since then they have visited Lancaster Priory, Torquay’s Spanish Barn with a blanket, St Michael’s C of E Primary Academy in Exeter, The Assembly Roxy in Edinburgh The Great Hall Dartington

 As well as Jackie Oates, Iona Lane, Richard Evans and Billie Bottle they have welcomed, leaned on and cherished members of Bournemouth Symphony Orchestra, Aubergines Family Orchestra, Dot Crotchet and the Raging Harmonies, The Unidentified Family Orchestra, The Choral Engineers, Off the Rails big band, Family Selection Box, Deep Cabaret, Turnstone, Burst Horns, Plainview.